CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-3/Readme.md

 - _The state_ __firstState__ _is created when the state machine is started and destroyed when the state machine moved to_ __secondState__.
 - _Similarly_ __secondState__ _is created when the state machine is moved to it and destroyed when the state machine move back to_ __firstState__.
 - _The_ __firstState__ _is created again when the state machine is moved to it and destroyed along with state machine._

+_So, the life cycle of state is limited to span of time on which the State Machine remains in that state_

 ## 3.4 Using Dynamic memory for the State machine